DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/99 Client-Side Exporting and Printing/05 API.md

 ---

-You can also export several widgets at once using their SVG markup.
-Gather the markup from all required widgets by calling the [DevExpress.viz.getMarkup(widgetInstances)](/api-reference/50%20Common/utils/viz/getMarkup(widgetInstances).md '/Documentation/ApiReference/Common/utils/viz/#getMarkupwidgetInstances') method, and then pass the markup to the [DevExpress.viz.exportFromMarkup(markup, options)](/api-reference/50%20Common/utils/viz/exportFromMarkup(markup_options).md '/Documentation/ApiReference/Common/utils/viz/#exportFromMarkupmarkup_options') method.
+You can also export several UI components at once using their SVG markup.
+Gather the markup from all required UI components by calling the [DevExpress.viz.getMarkup(widgetInstances)](/api-reference/50%20Common/utils/viz/getMarkup(widgetInstances).md '/Documentation/ApiReference/Common/utils/viz/#getMarkupwidgetInstances') method, and then pass the markup to the [DevExpress.viz.exportFromMarkup(markup, options)](/api-reference/50%20Common/utils/viz/exportFromMarkup(markup_options).md '/Documentation/ApiReference/Common/utils/viz/#exportFromMarkupmarkup_options') method.

 ---
 ##### jQuery